Digital chain in ecommerce 2019

-The digital chain of e-commerce 2019 includes following elements:
+The digital chain of e-commerce 2024 includes the following elements:

-Digital commerce is the selling of goods and services via Internet, mobile networks and commerce infrastructure.
-It includes all activities that support these transactions, including people, processes and technologies to execute the digital offering.
+Digital commerce sells goods and services via the Internet, mobile networks, and commerce infrastructure.
+It includes all activities that support these transactions, including people, processes, and technologies to execute the digital offering.

 (Source: Forester Research)

-International commerce includes all activities to grow the digital business internationally, including people, processes and technologies to extend the digital commerce globally or in dedicated regions.
+International commerce includes all activities to grow the digital business internationally, including people, processes, and technologies to extend digital commerce globally or in dedicated regions.

 (Source: Forester Research – https://www.digitalcommerce360.com/article/global-ecommerce-sales/)

-B2B business collaboration aims to boost digital purchase, e-procurement and services between customer and company.
+B2B business collaboration aims to boost digital purchases, e-procurement, and services between customers and companies.
 At its core, this involves the digitization of the actual sales process.

-Omni-channel commerce is about the classic omni-channel (online/offline) offering customers a seamless customer experience via every channel as well as the integration of new channels such digital marketplaces ( so popular in small business ecommerce, like eBay, Amazon, Walmart, Aliexpress)
+Omni-channel commerce is about the classic omnichannel (online/offline) offering customers a seamless customer experience via every channel as well as the integration of new channels such as digital marketplaces ( so popular in small business e-commerce, like eBay, Amazon, Walmart, Aliexpress)

-Field sales and service includes all activities to integrate the field sales and service into digital commerce, like mobile devices, apps or tools to offer customers added digital value.
-It also means to integrate sales activities of various channels in a holistic process geared to the customer journey.
-The great example here is Pipedrive app or POS apps on iPads/Smartphones that can be taken to trade shows and simple client premises.
+Field sales and service integrates field sales and service into digital commerce, like mobile devices, apps, or tools to offer customers added digital value.
+It also means integrating sales activities of various channels in a holistic process geared to the customer journey.
+A great example is the Pipedrive or POS apps on iPads/Smartphones that can be taken to trade shows and simple client premises.

 Connected commerce is the linking of digital devices (Alexa, mobil, IoT, smart devices, etc.) and technologies (IoT, voice commerce, car commerce, etc.) to create new value chains, purchasing options and service experiences.
 I am surprised that even a washing machine can be added to this network.